phalcon-orphanage/docs/en/reproducible-tests.md

 <a name='orm'></a>
 ### ORM
-> You can provide your own database schema or even better use any of the existing schemas in our testing suite (located in `tests/_data/assets/db/schemas/` in the repository).
+> You can provide your own database schema or even better, use any of the existing schemas in our testing suite (located in `tests/_data/assets/db/schemas/` in the repository).
 {:.alert .alert-info}

 ```php